-Thousands of years ago, it was the saber-tooth tiger that threatened us; now it’s our spouse.
+Thousands of years ago, it was the saber-tooth tiger that threatened us; now it’s our partner.

 Consider these facts:

-- All people experience DPA or flooding.
+- All people experience flooding.

 - For physiological reasons, when we are flooded we are unable to communicate effectively.
 (I do mean unable.)